Dima-Bulavenko/TechCore/README.md

     STATIC_ROOT = BASE_DIR.joinpath("staticfiles")
     ```

-23. Run the following command in **terminal** to collect static files.
+17. Run the following command in **terminal** to collect static files.

     ```
+    python manage.py tailwind build
     python manage.py collectstatic
     ```

-24. From the terminal, check the Python version used in your IDE.
+18. From the terminal, check the Python version used in your IDE.

     ```
     python --version
     ```

-25. Look up the [supported runtimes here](https://devcenter.heroku.com/articles/python-support#specifying-a-python-version) and copy the runtime closest to the one used in your IDE.
+19. Look up the [supported runtimes here](https://devcenter.heroku.com/articles/python-support#specifying-a-python-version) and copy the runtime closest to the one used in your IDE.

-26. Add a `runtime.txt` file to your app's root directory.
+20. Add a `runtime.txt` file to your app's root directory.

-27. Paste the copied runtime into the `runtime.txt` file.
+21. Paste the copied runtime into the `runtime.txt` file.

-28. Update `requirements.txt`.
+22. Update `requirements.txt`.

     ```
     pip freeze > requirements.txt
     ```

-29. Add and commit all changes to the repository.
+23. Add and commit all changes to the repository.

     ```
     git add .
     git commit -m "Deploying to Heroku"
     ```

-30. Push the changes to your remote branch that you intend to deploy.
+24. Push the changes to your remote branch that you intend to deploy.

     ```
     git push
     ```

-31. On the [Heroku dashboard](https://dashboard.heroku.com/apps), and in your app, click on the **Deploy** tab.
+25. On the [Heroku dashboard](https://dashboard.heroku.com/apps), and in your app, click on the **Deploy** tab.

-32. In the **Deployment method** section enable GitHub integration by clicking on **Connect to GitHub**.
+26. In the **Deployment method** section enable GitHub integration by clicking on **Connect to GitHub**.

-33. Start typing your project repo name into the search box and click **Search**.
+27. Start typing your project repo name into the search box and click **Search**.
 A list of repositories from your GitHub account should appear.
 Click on the GitHub repo you want to deploy from.

-34. Scroll to the bottom of the page in the **Manual deploy** section, choose branch you want to deploy and click **Deploy Branch** to start a manual deployment of the branch.
+28. Scroll to the bottom of the page in the **Manual deploy** section, choose branch you want to deploy and click **Deploy Branch** to start a manual deployment of the branch.

-35. Open the **Resources** tab and choose an eco dyno.
+29. Open the **Resources** tab and choose an eco dyno.
 This dyno is a lightweight container to run your project.

-36. Verify there is no existing Postgres database **add-on**. if there is a database add-on select **Delete Add-on** to remove it.
+30. Verify there is no existing Postgres database **add-on**. if there is a database add-on select **Delete Add-on** to remove it.

-37. Click on **Open app** to view your deployed project.
+31. Click on **Open app** to view your deployed project.

 [Back to the top](#table-of-contents)